unbit/uwsgi-docs/Namespaces.rst

 --------------------

-To place the current process in  a new namespace you have two syscall: the venerable clone(), that will create a new process in the specified namespaces and the new unshare() that change namespaces of the currently running process.
+To place the current process in  a new namespace you have two syscall: the venerable clone(), that will create a new process in the specified namespaces and the new unshare() that changes namespaces of the currently running process.

-clone() can be usded by the Emperor to directly spawn vassals in new namespaces:
+clone() can be used by the Emperor to directly spawn vassals in new namespaces:

 .. code-block:: ini